jgiraldocode/games/tetris/README.md

 - [ ] Add logger
 - [x] Add colors for shapes
 - [ ] Add preview of shape in the floor
+- [] Move control behavior from main to ui/controls.ts
 - [ ] Add preview of next shape
 - [ ] Add maximun score using zapier